FAQs

 • Lunch: Fresh, replenishing, and nourishing mi goreng or nasi goreng.
 As you get deeper into the Jungle on longer treks of 3 days or more, you could be greeted or watched during your meal from the canopy by a curious orangutan!)

 • Dinner: A range of curries and chap chay, with rice, tempe, or local sumatran delicacies.
-Whatever surprises diki has up his sleeve provide a big spread and great food at the end of the day!
+Whatever surprises Wanda has up his sleeve provide a big spread and great food at the end of the day!

 • Snacks: We bring fresh fruits with us on the trail like watermelon, pineapple, oranges, and local rambutan/lychee.